 Communications policies on the national levels should encourage and support municipalities in the development and operation of Institutional Networks ("I-Nets") or other networks used for governmental services such as transportation and utilities management and public safety.
-These networks are an integral part of the communications infrastructure, local providing valuable alternative video, voice, and data services to local governments, schools, hospitals, other public institutions, and the public.
-Furthermore, they can serve as a critical gateway to other communications networks.
-The creation of innovative services on I-Nets can be a catalyst for the deployment of advanced broader services within communications the community.
+These networks are an integral part of the local communications infrastructure. providing valuable alternative video, voice, and data services to local governments, schools, hospitals, other public institutions, and the public.
+Furthermore, they can serve as a critical gateway to other communications The creation of innovative networks. services on I-Nets can be a catalyst for the deployment advanced broader of communications services within the community.